RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/AI Rubberband Codes (12 Codes).md

 <details>
 <summary>Highway Battle AI Rubberband Simulator (Player AI Rubberband Speed Control & Auto Pilot Toggle)</summary>

 This code allows your vehicle to "simulate" the Highway Battle AI Rubberband.
-This code is for Classic Controller only: Press ZL to enable and disable auto pilot for your car, you MUST use "Enable AI Rubberband Anywhere (Every AI)" and
+This code is for Classic Controller only: Press ZL to enable and disable auto pilot and rubberbanding for your car, you MUST use "Enable AI Rubberband Anywhere (Every AI)" and
 "Enable AI Rubberband for Player AI" in order for your car to be able to rubberband.
 Push left stick up/down to increase/decrease your rubberband speed.
 Press L to completely reset the speed back to zero.

 Here's a video showing this code: https://www.youtube.com/shorts/0net710FLR0